galahado/My_Obsidian_Vault/Chuanqi/AWS/Serverless/Fargate.md

 ---
 tags:
   - aws/serverless
+  - review
 ---
-AWS Fargate is a serverless compute engine for containers that works with both ECS and EKS.
+What is Fargate? :: It is a serverless compute engine for containers that works with both ECS and EKS.

 ECS or EKS is a requirement.
 Fargate doesn’t work by itself.